sophialai123/React-concepts/Components-Interact.md

 ---

 ## this.props (object)

+- props are READ only, but can  not change the value

 - a component can pass information to another component.

 - Information that gets passed from one component to another is known as “props.”